 - I. Scope of Policies and Procedures.
-The following policies and procedures (the "Procedures") govern the disclosure of portfolio holdings and any ongoing arrangements to make available information about portfolio holdings for the separate series of Allspring Funds Trust ("Funds Trust"), Allspring Master Trust ("Master Trust"), Allspring Variable Trust ("Variable Trust") (each of Funds Trust, Master Trust and Variable Trust are referred to collectively herein as the "Funds" or individually as the "Fund") now existing or hereafter created. - II.
+The following policies and procedures (the "Procedures") govern the disclosure of portfolio holdings and any ongoing arrangements to make available information about portfolio holdings for the separate series of Allspring Funds Trust ("Funds Trust"), Allspring Master Trust ("Master Trust"), Allspring Variable Trust ("Variable Trust"; together with Funds Trust and Master Trust, the "Mutual Fund Trusts"), and Allspring Exchange-Traded Funds Trust ("ETF Trust")) (each of Funds Trust, Master Trust, Variable Trust and the ETF Trust are referred to collectively herein as the "Funds" or individually as the "Fund") now existing or hereafter created. - II.
 Disclosure Philosophy.
 The Funds have adopted these Procedures to ensure that the disclosure of a Fund's portfolio holdings is accomplished in a manner that is consistent with a Fund's fiduciary duty to its shareholders.
 For purposes of these Procedures, the term "portfolio holdings" means the stock, bond and derivative positions held by a Fund and includes the cash investments held by the Fund.
+For exchange-traded funds, "portfolio holdings" means the securities, assets or other positions held by the exchange-traded fund.